Hey-Gloria/Quantitative-Statistics-of-Traces-/README.md

 ## [addressing.py]
-A collection of functions used to determine the addressing mode of a string.
+A collection of functions used to determine the addressing mode of a string.<br>
 This part is based on the mode defined as the following(64-ia-32-architectures-software-developer‘s-manual):

 1. The data for a source operand can be located in: